 · Reducing overhead costs and increasing operational efficiency

 · Saving resources, reducing emissions and preserving our planet

 We may be spread across the globe, but we are all united by one goal.
 Our team lives and thrives by those eight words that are at the very heart of who we are and what we do:

 Without our distributed team and the framework of a completely remote media agency, those words would be meaningless.

 It is only through our ability to collaborate as a global team and regardless of our physical location, gender, cultural backgrounds, religious beliefs, political views and sexual orientations that we are able to create award-winning work and outstanding results.

 At the beginning of this blog post, we touched upon our dream of a world without commutes and without geographic and cultural barriers.
-In only a few years and thanks to the best remote team in the world, this dream has already come true for our remote digital marketing agency.
+In only a few years and thanks to the best remote team in the world, this dream has already come true for our remote creative agency.
 We live it every day.

 And yet, plenty still needs to be done.

 We strongly believe that remote companies and agencies hold the key to creating solutions that address many of the challenges facing our world today.
 It is our hope that our article(s) will help to foster the exchange of knowledge and the sharing of best practices so that we can learn from each other, benefit altogether and transform the world for the better.